-In terms of operations, Amoeba management request an Amoeba statement from each Ameba.
-By calculating the direct expenditure, shared expenditure, external income and internal income, the profit of an Ameba is worked out, and then the unit time added value of the Ameba is worked out.
+In terms of operations, Amoeba management request an Amoeba statement from each Amoeba.
+By calculating the direct expenditure, shared expenditure, external income and internal income, the profit of an Amoeba is worked out, and then the unit time added value of the Amoeba is worked out.
 Scrum requests the Story Backlog of each iteration (the goal of this iteration), the Burnout chart (a chart to show the progress of the project), and the velocity (at what speed a Scrum team completes a story point.
 Meanwhile, a variety of estimates are required, with the estimating props (Scrum Poker).

 While studying amoeba in Kyocera, I found that the daily morning meetings and business analysis meetings are similar to daily standup meetings and retrospective meetings in Scrum respectively.
 Moreover, the regular meeting with openness and cordiality is consistent with the team building in many IT companies.